For information about available projects please contact one of the ACMM's affiliated academics.

 The University of Sydney advantage

 The ACMM is the premier research facility in Australia in microscopy and microanalysis.
 It has the country’s most comprehensive array of imaging, analysis and specimen preparation equipment.
 While the centre prides itself on its state-of-the-art instruments, it supports a full range of conventional instruments for optical, electron and X-ray imaging.
 The ACMM is a foundation node of the Australian Microscopy & Microanalysis Research Facility (AMMRF) and serves as its headquarters.
-Therefore, students undertake their study in a national research facility with access to a national grid of facilities including over $70M worth of infrastructure, nearly 150 staff and world-class equipment and support for understanding nanomolecular characteristics of materials.
-Students are encouraged to develop interactions with staff and students from other nodes of the facility and support is available for this.
+As a national research facility, users have access to around 150 specialist staff, world-class equipment and support for understanding nanomolecular characteristics of materials.
+Users are encouraged to develop interactions with our technical officers and affiliated academics from around the nodes to leverage and optimise their research endeavours.

 Instruments available in the ACMM include: